josecolella/Redis-With-JSON-Node/README.md

 });
 ```

 * Setting the JSON as a hash.
 The problem with using this strategy is that only String/Number types are supported.
-If you have a null, or array with null values, you will be responsible with processing the data before saving in redis.
+If you have a null, or array with null values, you will be responsible with processing the data before saving in Redis.
 With simple json, this may not be an issue, but if your JSON has many nested levels, the cleaning process can become complex; where you will end up having to use [libraries](https://github.com/hughsk/flat) to flatten the JSON, and then unflatten when retrieving from Redis.
   * Below we can see an example of a more complex JSON with a nested structure and null values.

 ```json